 - 1/2 cup flaked coconut (I prefer unsweetened; sweetened works too)

 - 1/2 teaspoon ground cinnamon

 - 1/4 teaspoon kosher salt

-- 1/4 cup extra virgin olive oil
+- 1/3 cup extra virgin olive oil or melted coconut oil

-- 1/4 cup pure maple syrup
+- 1/3 cup honey or pure maple syrup

-- Place the cherries and blackberries in a large mixing bowl, then sprinkle the flour over the top.
-Add the maple syrup, lemon juice, and vanilla, then fold gently to combine.
-Transfer to the prepared baking dish.
+- Place the blackberries in a large mixing bowl, then scatter the cornstarch over the top.
+Add the honey and vanilla, then fold gently to combine.

-- Drizzle the olive oil and maple syrup over the top, then use a spatula to combine until the dry ingredients are evenly moistened.
-Sprinkle the filling over the top.
+- Drizzle the olive oil and honey over the top, then use a spatula to combine until the dry ingredients are evenly moistened.
+It will be thick and sticky.

 - Spread the filling over the top.

 - Bake the crisp until the filling is hot and bubbly, about 45-55 minutes.
 Check the crisp at the 30-minute mark.
 If the topping becomes too brown, tent with foil, then continue baking until ready.
 Let rest for 10 minutes, then serve warm, smothered with vanilla ice cream, homemade whipped cream, or Greek yogurt.

 - TO STORE: Place leftover blackberry crisp in an airtight storage container in the refrigerator for up to 4 days.